jehon/cryptomedic/documentation/template.howto.md

 - prj-db-backup.sh
 - dev-db-createNewTestingSqlDump.sh

+By default, the database is named "vagrant" inside the vagrant, and with the project folder name outside of it

 # Email handling
 - A fake smtp server run on port 1025
 - The /usr/bin/sendmail command forward to that port